-Valuation Frequency Subscription/ Redemption Date ' ' Each full bank business D (i.e., any full bank D at 12h00 Luxembourg D+3 day in Luxembourg business day in Luxembourg) time ט+ט
+Valuation Frequency Subscription/ Redemption Date Application Date and Cut-Off Time Settlement Date Each full bank business day in Luxembourg D (i.e., any full bank business day in Luxembourg) D at 12h00 Luxembourg time D+3

 ^{}D = Day on which the subscription, redemption or conversion application is processed by the Umbrella Fund's Registrar and Transfer Agent.
 Applications received by the Umbrella Fund's Registrar and Transfer Agent before the cut-off time on any full bank business day in Luxembourg will be processed on such day.
 Applications received after such cut-off time will be processed on the following full bank business day.